 As a result, if our market research company jumped right into the online survey, there might have been items we learned about at the end that we had wished we asked in the script.

 Completing pre-testing with real pharmacists allowed us to adjust our strategy before reaching the point of no return with the online survey.

-Phone surveys and focus groups were considered as part of the market research scope, but it was determined the return was far greater for the approach recommended by Drive Research.
+Other types of market research were considered such as phone surveys and focus groups.
+However, it was determined the return was far greater for the approach recommended by Drive Research.

-- A survey was conducted with pharmacists employed in the U.S.
+- The survey received 200 completes from pharmacists employed in the U.S.